Endometriosis

 • have a low body mass index (BMI)

-• have an autoimmune disease, which means it’s caused by your own immune system attacking healthy body tissues
+• have an autoimmune disease (a condition caused by your immune system attacking healthy body tissues)

 • smoke